 Dr Louise Knowles retired on 31st July.
 We wish her well and thank her for her long service at Brig Royd.

-Dr Jessica Roylance will be returning from maternity leave on 23rd August.
+Dr Jessica Roylance returned from maternity leave in August.

 All patients who are registered as patients of Dr Knowles will be registered with Dr Rebecca Sykes, who will also become the "Usual GP" of patients whose "Usual GP" is Dr Knowles.
 Patients can, of course, see any GP within the practice.
 Do please try to see the same GP during an episode of illness.